Phase 1

 Think About Your Why

-Start thinking about your short- and long-term goals and concerns for your ADU project and what kind of ADU is best for your needs.
+Start thinking about your short and long-term goals, any concerns you may have, and what type of ADU is best for your needs.
 Our ADU Worksheets have a checklist to get you started.

 Good sources for inspiration: